ipfabric/docs/docs/System_Administration/IPF_CLI_Config/change_hostname.md

 ---
-description: This page explains how to change the hostname or the DNS domain name using the First Boot Wizard.
+description: This page explains how to change the hostname or the DNS domain name using IPF CLI Config.
 ---

 # Update Hostname or DNS Domain Name